biblereadingscheduler/biblereadingscheduler.github.io/README.md

 3. **Generate Calendar**:
    - Click the "Generate Calendar" button
-   - Review the summary showing total chapters and daily reading load
+   - Review the summary showing:
+     - Total chapters and verses
+     - Average chapters and verses per day
+     - Daily verse range to help gauge reading time
-   - View the visual calendar with reading assignments
+   - View the visual calendar with reading assignments and verse counts

 4. **Export Your Plan**:
    - Click "Export to Calendar (.ics)" to download the calendar file